chrispmaag/generate_tv_scripts_with_LSTM/README.md

 ## Summary

-In this project, we will generate our own Simpsons TV script using RNNs.
+In this project, we will generate our own Simpsons TV scripts using RNNs.
 The neural network we build will generate a new TV script for a scene at Moe's Tavern.

 ## Data

-We will be using part of the [Simpsons dataset] (https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
+We will be using part of the [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
 We will be using a subset of the original dataset.
 It consists of only the scenes in Moe's Tavern.

 ## Preprocessing Functions